Do you have the same definitions of kindness and respect? (The life changing advice I’d never thought of)

 Like it immediately took away all the confusing guessing games in relationships and gave back years to my life in saved hours from wasteful rumination.

-Why is it that somewhere between kindergarten and adolescence, we forget that the nice kids are the ones we want to play with on the playground?
+Why is it that somewhere between kindergarten and adolescence we forget that the nice kids are the ones we want to play with?

 Why is that kindness and respect are not taught as required learning for college freshman?